Use 5 factors such as training and availability to qualify team members as "Recommended" for shifts.

 The remaining names lower on the list have a yellow dot under their name to indicate they are not recommended as they do not fulfil the factors.

-The five factors of recommendation
+The factors of recommendation

 1. Overlapping Shifts